Brain Tumors: Coping with Thinking and Memory Problems

 Where the tumor is and how much damage it causes affect the type and severity of the problems.

 Thinking problems may be slow to show up.
-You may not notice any problems at all while physically recovering from surgery or radiation.
+You may not notice any problems at all while recovering from surgery or radiation.
 But when you get back to your normal routine, you may find tasks that used to be easy have become harder.
-Or they might even be impossible.
+Talk with your treatment team about the changes you notice.
+There are often things you can do that will help.

 Tips for people with problems thinking or remembering